isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 ![An example of parallel manymounting.
-Note that as these are documentation flags, these two configurations do not conflict with each other.](img/parallel-manymounting.png)
+Note that as these are documentation flags, these two configurations do not conflict with each other.
+Also, the manymounting represents a union with code 04.](img/parallel-manymounting.png)

 The other way to do it is to mount many flags, one next to each other, but on the same (modified) pole.